bcobo/SIRENA/doc/SIRENAfunctions.rst

     - Read XML info
     - Sixt standard keywords structure
     - Open output FITS file
-    - Initialize PP data structures needed for pulse filtering
-    - Initialize SIRENA data structures needed for pulse filtering
+    - Initialize data structures needed for pulse filtering
     - Read the grading data from the XML file and store it in 'reconstruct_init_sirena->grading'
     - Obtain the samplig rate and the 'trig_reclength':
-        - If Rcmethod starts with '@' :math:`\Rightarrow` List of record input FITS files.
+        - If RecordFile starts with '@' => List of record input FITS files.
 For every FITS file:
             - Open FITS file
             - Check if input FITS file have been simulated with TESSIM or XIFUSIM
             - If it is a xifusim simulated file
                 - Obtain 'trig_reclength' from the ``HISTORY`` block
-        - If Rcemethod doesn't start with '@' :math:`\Rightarrow` Single record input FITS file
+        - If RecordFile doesn't start with '@' => Single record input FITS file
             - Open FITS file
             - Check if input FITS file have been simulated with TESSIM or XIFUSIM
             - If it is a xifusim simulated file
                 - Obtain 'trig_reclength' from the ``HISTORY`` block
     - Build up TesEventList to recover the results of the reconstruction
     - Reconstruct the input record FITS file:
-        - If Rcmethod starts with '@' :math:`\Rightarrow` List of record input FITS files.
+        - If RecordFile starts with '@' => List of record input FITS files.
 For every FITS file:
             - Open record file
             - Initialize: initializeReconstruction or initializeReconstructionSIRENA
             - Build up TesRecord to read the file